Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Active ingredients: paracetamol

-Temporary relief of pain associated with headaches, migraine headache, neuralgia, toothache, sore throat, period pains, backache, muscular aches, arthritis, osteoarthitis, rheumatic aches & pain and symptoms of cold and influenza.
+Temporary relief of pain (and discomfort) associated with: headache, migraine headache, neuralgia, toothache, backache, muscular aches, sore throat, period pains, rheumatics, arthritis, osteoarthritis and symptoms of colds and influenza.
 Reduces fever.

 - Store below 25 degrees Celsius